 Lu joined NYU Shanghai in 2019 from Ohio State University, where he was the College of Arts and Sciences Distinguished Professor of Psychology, Professor of Psychology, Optometry, and Translational Data Analytics, and Director of the Center for Cognitive and Brain Sciences and the Center for Cognitive and Behavioral Brain Imaging.

-Lu has enjoyed an extremely versatile career--from making ground-breaking scientific discoveries to developing technological and analytical tools to solve real world problems.
-He has published more than 300 scientific papers (including landmark papers in Science, Nature, Nature Neuroscience, PNAS) and has been cited more than 13,000 times.
-He has co-authored two books, edited 12 book volumes and received 12 patents (two in visual disease treatment, five in visual and cognitive assessment, five in MRI technologies).
-As an entrepreneur, he is a co-founder of Adaptive Sensory Technology, Inc., a company that is devoted to transforming eye care with precision measurement through development of the next generation Bayesian adaptive vision tests for ophthalmology and optometry.
+Lu has enjoyed a versatile career -- from making ground-breaking scientific discoveries to developing technological and analytical tools to solve real world problems.
+He has published more than 300 scientific papers (including landmark papers in Science, Nature, Nature Neuroscience, PNAS) and co-authored two books, edited 12 book volumes and received 12 patents.
+As an entrepreneur, he is a co-founder of Adaptive Sensory Technology, Inc., a company that is devoted to transforming eye care with precision measurement.

 Lu is also a fellow of the Society of Experimental Psychologists and the Association for Psychological Science.
 When he was appointed fellow in 2003, he was the youngest member ever in the society’s century-long history.
 A physicist by training, Lu obtained a B.S. in theoretical physics from the University of Science and Technology of China in 1989, and through the China-U.S. Physics Examination and Application (CUSPEA) program, earned his Ph.D. in physics at New York University in 1992.